 Given how simple it is to calculate your BMI and check it against a BMI range using a tool such as the one from HCG injections, it’s easy to see why BMI is considered a useful tool for weight loss.
-For instance, if you’re trying to lose weight and want to measure your progress, you just need to keep calculating BMI by dividing your weight by your height in metres squared and once you hit the healthy BMI range you know your weight loss is a success.
+For instance, if you’re trying to lose weight and want to measure your progress, you just need to keep calculating BMI by dividing your weight by your height in meters squared and once you hit the healthy BMI range you know your weight loss is a success.

 Or is it?

-It is true that measuring your BMI can indicate whether you’re overweight or underweight, while reducing your BMI is a sign that you’re successfully losing weight.
+It is true that measuring your BMI can indicate whether you’re overweight or underweight while reducing your BMI is a sign that you’re successfully losing weight.
 However, there are limitations to BMI that should always be considered by people looking to determine how healthy their weight is.

-There are some notable limitations of BMI that mean it’s not always the most useful tool for measuring weight loss.
+There are some notable limitations of BMI that means it’s not always the most useful tool for measuring weight loss.
 For example, BMI doesn’t measure bone density, muscle mass, and gender, all of which influence a person’s weight.

 Because of this BMI ranges are often misleading.
-For instance, people that carry a lot of muscle mass (such as body builders and athletes) may find themselves with an overweight BMI despite not showing any visible signs of body fat.
+For instance, people that carry a lot of muscle mass (such as bodybuilders and athletes) may find themselves with an overweight BMI despite not showing any visible signs of body fat.

 This is because muscle is denser than fat, so muscular people often have similar weights to people carrying excess body fat.
 Similarly, people that lose muscle mass may find their BMI range is now considered healthy even if they have a lot of body fat.